Ezibenroc/robot/README.md

 The fundamental decision is the choice of such a free cell to move on.
 The robot will chose randomly among the cells where no robot have never been.
 If no such cell exist, it will chose randomly among all the free cells.
-If there is no free cell at all, it stays in place.
+If there is no free cell at all, it stays in place (and will restart the process in a few time).

 Once the robot chose a cell, it performs a move query to the arbiter, and informs the other robots of this new action.
 By doing so, all robots know in real-time what